-Navigate to Firewall > Updates Settings to open an editor panel to display the list of available updates with information about them and their status on the Updates tab.
+Navigate to Firewall > Updates Settings to open an editing window where the available updates, additional information and their status are listed on the Updates tab.

-The Filter input field allows you to narrow the list of results in the table below it.
-As you type in the input field, your LANCOM R&S[®]Unified Firewall automatically refreshes the list to show only those entries that contain the characters you are typing as a name, type or description.
-Click 2 in the input field to delete the search string or all selected desktop tags and to display an unfiltered view of the desktop.
+Use the Filter input field to narrow down the results in the table below.
+As you type your search into the input field, your LANCOM R&S[®]Unified Firewall will only show those entries that contain the entered characters in the name, type or description.
+Click on 3 in the input field to delete the search input and return to the unfiltered list view.

-The table columns of the updates list contain the following information:
+The column headers in the list of updates contain the following information:

-Column Description Name Displays the name of the available update. Туре Displays the type of the update.
-The update system differentiates between four types of updates: Security - contains corrections concerning the security of the firewall
+Column Description Name Displays the names of the available updates. Туре Displays the type of update.
+The update system differentiates between four types of update: Security - contains enhancements regarding the security of the firewall.
+Recommended - contains enhancements and optimizations in performance and stability.

-Column Description Recommended - contains corrections as well as performance and stability optimizations Hotfix - contains enhancements of single modules of the firewall and new features Upgrade - contains an upgrade to the next LCOS FX software version Description Displays a text field with more information about the update.
-Click the text field to expand it and to display all information about the update.
-Reboot Indicates whether a reboot of the system is required after the update has been installed successfully.
-Release Date Displays the release date of the update.
-Status Distinguishes between updates and updates which have already been installed.
-An update cannot be installed more than once.
-Action / Dependency If all dependencies are met, the action Install becomes available.
+Column Description Hotfix - contains enhancements to individual modules of the firewall, but also new features.
+Upgrade - contains an upgrade to the next version of LCOS FX.
+Description Displays a text box with more information about the update.
+Click on the text field to expand it and display further information about the update.
+Reboot Indicates whether a system has to be restarted after a successful update.
+Release Date Shows the date when the update was released.
+Status Distinguishes between new updates and updates that have already been installed.
+An update can only be installed once.
+Action / Dependency If all dependencies are met, the action Install is allowed.
 Otherwise, a list of dependencies is displayed.
-To meet the dependencies, install the listed updates.
+The listed updates should be installed to fulfill these dependencies.